cf.read

 However, when two or more field or domain constructs are aggregated to form a single construct then the data arrays of some metadata constructs (coordinates, cell measures, etc.) must be compared non-lazily to ascertain if aggregation is possible.

-A string or arbitrarily nested sequence of strings giving the file names, directory names, or OPenDAP URLs from which to read field constructs.
-Various type of expansion are applied to the names:
+A string, or arbitrarily nested sequence of strings, giving the dataset names, or directory names, from which to read field or domain constructs.

 Description